Humboldt-WI/blog/content/news/newCourseOutline.md

 title = "New Courses for Summer Term 2018 online" date = "2018-01-14"
 Keywords = "news"
-banner = "img/banners/books.jpg"
+banner = "img/news/books.PNG"
-month = "2018-01"
+month = "2018-03"
+descriptino= " "
 +++

-Take a look at the new courses the Chair of Information Systems is offering!

 <!--more-->
+Shortly you can find the courses for the upcoming summer term 2018 here!